PGryllos/FnStd/README.md

-## Fast not Standard Data Structures (FnStd)
+### Fast not Standard Data Structures (FnStd)

-This is a collection of Data Structures which you will not find in STL.That's what "not Standard" stands for.<br>You can use this code in your own responsibility because it comes with no Warranty!<br>You can use and redistribute without any constraints as the LICENSE suggests.
+This is a collection of Data Structures which you will not find in STL.
+That's what "not Standard" stands for.<br>

+You can use this code in your own responsibility because it comes with no Warranty!<br>You can use and redistribute without any constraints as the LICENSE suggests.

 #### requirements